newfies-dialer/newfies-dialer/README.rst

 .. image:: https://github.com/Star2Billing/newfies/raw/master/newfies/resources/images/newfies.png

-Newfies is a bulk dialer application which was commissioned by a charity named Kubatana (http://www.kubatana.net) based in Zimbabwe, which sponsors the Freedomfone project (http://www.freedomfone.org/) dedicated to providing information via phone technology.
+Newfies-Dialer is a bulk dialer application which was commissioned by a charity named Kubatana (http://www.kubatana.net) based in Zimbabwe, which sponsors the Freedomfone project (http://www.freedomfone.org/) dedicated to providing information via phone technology.

 In less economically developed countries, Internet is often limited, but there is usually comprehensive mobile phone coverage.
-Freedomfone will use Newfies to dial up people’s phones and offer health information on Cholera, Malaria and so many other avoidable health issues in the third world, which may be alleviated by education.
-Newfies was so named after the Newfoundland Dog which is used by sea rescue services around the world.
+Freedomfone will use Newfies-Dialer to dial up people’s phones and offer health information on Cholera, Malaria and so many other avoidable health issues in the third world, which may be alleviated by education.
+Newfies-Dialer was so named after the Newfoundland Dog nicknamed Newfies and used by sea rescue services around the world.

-Newfies has been built using a messaging system so that it can support distributed processing on cloud servers.
+Newfies-Dialer has been built using a messaging system so that it can support distributed processing on cloud servers.
 The platform is focused on real-time operations and task call distributions to clustered brokers and workers meaning that many millions of calls can be processed daily.

-Newfies can be installed on a standalone server for smaller deployments.
+Newfies-Dialer can be installed on a standalone server for smaller deployments.
 It currently utilises the Freeswitch Telephony engine (http://www.freeswitch.org) to process the the outbound calls however support for other telephony engines, such as Asterisk may be added in the future.

-Newfies is written in Python using the Django Framework, and operates with message brokers such as RabbitMQ and Redis using the emerging open standard for messaging middleware, AMPQ (Advance Messaging Queuing Processing).
+Newfies-Dialer is written in Python using the Django Framework, and operates with message brokers such as RabbitMQ and Redis using the emerging open standard for messaging middleware, AMPQ (Advance Messaging Queuing Processing).
 Beanstalk, MongoDB, CouchDB and DBMS can also be supported.

-In order to communicate with external systems, Newfies has been released with comprehensive set of API's to easily integrate the platform with third-party applications.
-Furthermore, Newfies is supplied with a comprehensive administrative and user interface which allow you and your customers to create outbound call campaigns, add phonebooks, subscribers, as well as record audio messages and design more complex IVR (Interactive Voice Response) applications.
+In order to communicate with external systems, Newfies-Dialer has been released with a substantial set of API's to easily integrate the platform with third-party applications.
+Furthermore, Newfies-Dialer is supplied with a comprehensive administrative and user interface which allow you and your customers to create outbound call campaigns, add phonebooks, subscribers, as well as record audio messages and design more complex IVR (Interactive Voice Response) applications.